T - The result object type returned by this futurepublic class ImmediateFailureListenableFuture<T>

 extends java.lang.Object

 condition.
-Meaning listeners added will immediately be ran/executed, FutureCallback
+Meaning listeners added will immediately be ran/executed, FutureCallback's

 java.util.concurrent.Executor executor,